hypriot/flash/README.md

 ## occidentalis.txt

+**WARNING** The following option will change in the near future as we are switching from our RPi-only SD card image to new debian based SD images for different devices.
+To support all other devices there will be a different file to do similar tasks and we have more functions in mind.

 The option `--config` could be used to copy a `occidentalis.txt` into the SD image before it is unplugged.

 Many kudos to [Adafruit's occi](https://github.com/adafruit/Adafruit-Occi) package that handles updating hostname and WiFi settings while booting the Raspberry Pi.